Natalia Méndez: 2017 to present - Playing for Argentina and on the LPRT

+At the 2024 Racquetball World Championships in San Antonio, Texas, Mendez earned two silver medals in Women's Doubles and the Women's Team event.
+In Women's Doubles they defeated Canadians Frédérique Lambert and Juliette Parent in the semi-finals, 11-6, 11-4, 11-2, but lost in the final to Mexicans Alexandra Herrera and Montserrat Mejia, 11-3, 9-11, 15-13, 7-11, 11-7.
+They also lost to Mexico in the Women's Team event final, after they defeated the Bolivia in the semi-finals.
+Mendez also played singles at Worlds, losing to Chilean Carla Muñoz in the quarterfinals, 9-11, 11-7, 11-5, 11-4.

 Career summary

 Mendez played three times for her native Bolivia, and has played several times for Argentina, winning several medals, highlighted by gold in Women’s Doubles at the South American Games.
-In five seasons on the Ladies Professional Racquetball Tour, Mendez has been in the top 10 four times.
+In five seasons on the Ladies Professional Racquetball Tour, Mendez has been in the top 10 seven times.

 Career record

 This table lists Mendez’s results across annual events.